Spanish Civil War: First Republic and restoration

-In sparking an uprising, the non-anarchist socialists, like the anarchists, manifested their conviction that the existing political order was illegitimate.
-The Spanish historian Salvador de Madariaga, an Azaña supporter and an exiled vocal opponent of Francisco Franco, wrote a sharp criticism of the left's participation in the revolt: "The uprising of 1934 is unforgivable.
-The argument that Mr Gil Robles tried to destroy the Constitution to establish fascism was, at once, hypocritical and false.
-With the rebellion of 1934, the Spanish left lost even the shadow of moral authority to condemn the rebellion of 1936."

-Reversals of land reform resulted in expulsions, firings, and arbitrary changes to working conditions in the central and southern countryside in 1935, with landowners' behaviour at times reaching "genuine cruelty", with violence against farmworkers and socialists, which caused several deaths.
+Reversals of land reform resulted in expulsions, firings and arbitrary changes to working conditions in the central and southern countryside in 1935, with landowners' behaviour at times reaching "genuine cruelty", which included violence against farmworkers and socialists, causing several deaths.
 One historian argued that the behaviour of the right in the southern countryside was one of the main causes of hatred during the Civil War and possibly even the Civil War itself.
 Landowners taunted workers by saying that if they went hungry, they should "Go eat the Republic!"
-Bosses fired leftist workers and imprisoned trade union and socialist militants, and wages were reduced to "salaries of hunger".
+Bosses fired leftist workers and imprisoned trade union and socialist militants; wages were reduced to "salaries of hunger".

+In 1935, the government, led by the Radical Republican Party, had now endured a series of crises.
+After a number of corruption scandals, President Niceto Alcalá-Zamora, who was hostile to this government, called another election.